tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/Before the HOL - Security baseline on Azure.md

     -  Fill in the remaining parameters, but if you change anything, be sure to note it for future reference throughout the lab.

     -  The **userObjectId** can be retrieved by navigating to Azure Active Directory blade and searching for your user account.
-On the user account page, you will find your object id which you can copy and paste into the field.
+On the user account page, you will find your Object ID which you can copy and paste into the field.

     ![The Object Id for your Azure user account is highlighted.](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image0.png "Your Azure Object Id")